 - Giant swings – On this ride type guests climb into a swing that is suspended by chains or ropes.
 Once all guests have boarded, the ride then spins causing the chairs to swing out as the ride accelerates.

 - Tilt-a-Whirl – Tilt-a-whirl cars are often somewhat reminiscent of half of an egg.
-Riders climb into the car and the ride spins on a main axis while the car can also spin and twist on its own small platform.
+Riders climb into the car and the ride spins on the main axis while the car can also spin and twist on its own small platform.

 - Teacups — the teacups are somewhat similar to the tilt-a-whirl but the teacups are an interactive ride.
 That is, riders can control how fast they spin by turning a wheel located in the middle of the car.